Devarsh009/ai-document-processing-agent/README.md

 🛡️ Edge Case Handling
 The system is designed to handle real-world messiness:

-Vague/Empty Files: Caught by the Classifier logic and routed to Manual Review.
+Vague/Conversational Files: Caught by the "Skeptical Auditor" classifier logic (low confidence) and routed to Manual Review.

 Hallucinations: Strict prompt engineering enforces JSON-only responses.